2 Days in Porto: The Best of Porto in 48 hours

 Porto top attractions: Clerigos Tower, Sao Bento station, Dom Luis I Bridge, Ribeira, Livraria Lello, Churches do Carmo and dos Carmelitas, Cathedral, and everywhere in the old town.
 And, of course, Porto wine tasting!

-Where to stay in Porto: Porto historical center encompasses the city’s main attractions and many of the loveliest sites.
-If you only have 2 days in Porto, I suggest you stay in the historic center so that you can easily walk to walk and visit Porto’s main attractions.
+Where to stay in Porto: The city’s historical center encompasses the main attractions and many of the loveliest sites.
+If you only have 2 days in Porto, I suggest you stay in the historic center so that you can easily walk to and visit Porto’s main attractions.

 2 days in Porto: what do to and see